 - You may have refined white breads, dry cereals (such as Special K, puffed rice, Corn Flakes, and Rice Krispies), Cream of Wheat, white pasta, and crackers.
 Make sure these foods have less than 2 grams of fiber per serving.

 - DO NOT eat whole-grain breads, crackers, cereals, whole-wheat pasta, brown rice, barley, oats, or popcorn.

 Vegetables: You may eat these vegetables raw:

-- Cucumbers (without seeds)
+- Cucumbers (without seeds or skin)

 You can eat these vegetables if they are well-cooked or canned (without seeds).
 You can also drink juices made from them if they do not contain seeds or pulp:

 - Yellow squash (without seeds)